discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-Now we're only missing the modal part, for now we'll just put an hello world to verify that everything is working out.
+Now we're only missing the modal part.
+For now, we'll just put a "hello world" to verify that everything is working.
 To create a modal we need:

 - A `title` - the title for the modal that the user will see
 - A `components` array - Like for messages modals require us to give a action rows